 Powerfully cleans the bases.

 “Cleanup” refers to the spot in the order where a batter has the ability to clear the bases with a big extra base hit.
 Power is needed to succeed in this spot and should be dedicated to THE power hitter on your team, a batter who strikes fear into the minds of all opposing pitchers.
 They may not be the fastest and may strike out a bunch of times, but when they make contact, it goes a long way and, most of the time, over the fence.
-You need a hitter to come up clutch in this spot while collecting a lot of RBIs, doubles, triples, and home runs.
+You need a hitter to come up clutch in this spot while collecting a lot of RBIs and extra base hits to blow open a game.
 Boston Red Sox star David Ortiz hit cleanup for most of his career tallying up 541 career home runs and 1,768 RBIs.
 Some other notable players to bat in the cleanup position are Ryan Howard, Lou Gehrig, Ted Williams, Alex Rodriguez, and Giancarlo Stanton.

 Batting 5th…